 - From the workspaces summary screen, click Change workspace setup.

-- Edit the workspace set up and submit your request for approval.
+- Edit the workspace set up to make your required changes, any items you are not changing can be left as is.
+Submit your request for approval.

 Connect to your workspace: